antonhalim/rails-pollywog-ranch-bk-002-public/README.md

 ## Goal

 Help Frog Rancher Darryl categorize and track all the ponds, frogs, and tadpoles on his ranch.
-To do this you will create models and fill in the missing ActiveRecord associations.
+To do this you will create migrations and models complete with ActiveRecord associations.

 ## Background